taylorjg/Flinq/README.md

         Func<A, System.Collections.Generic.IEnumerable`1[B]> f
 )
 ```
-Builds a new collection by applying a function to all elements of this list and using the elements of the resulting collections (same as SelectMany).
+Builds a new collection by applying a function to all elements of this list and using the elements of the resulting collections.
+            (same as SelectMany).
 ###### Type Parameters
 <dl>
 <dt><i>A</i></dt>